MabbottLab/msit/README.md

 ## MODIFICATIONS in this fork

 Planned modifications by Julie Tseng to prep task for MEG acquisition.
 Changes include:
-* Ensure compatibility with older PsychoPy version on that stim comp (v1.85.2)
+- [x] Ensure compatibility with older PsychoPy version on that stim comp (v1.85.2)
+    * 2021-08-11: Had to fix issue with triple numbers not showing up for this version of PsychoPy, otherwise works
-* Removal of LUMINA trigger and button press settings
+- [ ] Removal of LUMINA trigger and button press settings
-* Set up parallel port I/O for registering button presses and sending triggers to MEG acquisition system
+- [ ] Set up parallel port I/O for registering button presses and sending triggers to MEG acquisition system
-* Adding user triggering to replace LUMINA trigger between task randomization and actual task onset
+- [ ] Adding user triggering to replace LUMINA trigger between task randomization and actual task onset
-* Change resolution to 1920x1080 as per the stim comp screen in the Clinical MEG, including the fixation stim
+- [ ] Change resolution to 1920x1080 as per the stim comp screen in the Clinical MEG, including the fixation stim
-* Modifications to task structure as per Liz's plans
+- [ ] Modifications to task structure as per Liz's plans

 ## Task Description